Assistant Professor of Music

 Kaur has made several critical interventions in the study of Sikh musical culture, on: the meaning of the term ghar (literally, house) in the musical designations of the Sikh primary scripture (2008); the circulation of the modern term gurmat sangīt amongst scholars, musicians, and congregations (2011); authenticity debates about the musical styles of Sikh sabad kīrtan (sung scriptural verse) among various stakeholders (2016); the ethical significance of the term anhad (literally, boundless) in Sikh scriptural verses (2021); and the meaning of the term ras (literally, juice) in Sikh scriptural verses and its relevance in musical worship (2022).

 Kaur’s essays appear in journals such as the Yearbook of Traditional Music, and MusiCultures, and edited volumes such as the Oxford Handbook of the Phenomenology of Music Cultures.
 Her monograph (forthcoming with the Oxford University Press) uncovers the intersensorial processes of musical worship and their effectiveness in the affective transmission of Sikh philosophy and ethics.

-Kaur’s teaching includes undergraduate courses on North Indian classical music, and Bollywood song, and graduate seminars on affect, sensory, and sound studies.
+Kaur’s teaching includes undergraduate courses on North Indian classical music, and Bollywood song, and graduate seminars on understanding musical cultures through the lenses of phenomenology, and affect, sensory, and sound studies.
 She welcomes students in all areas of South Asian expressive culture as well as in analytical areas of her research.